tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

     shows desktop notifications, integrates with various sound indicators, media player applets, GNOME lock screen and launchers and more.

-Nuvola Player 3 project officially supports and provides packages for [Ubuntu](#ubuntu) 14.10-15.10, [Fedora](#fedora) 22-23 and [Debian](#debian) Jessie, Stretch and Sid.
+Nuvola Player 3 project officially supports and provides packages for [Ubuntu](#ubuntu) 14.10, 15.04 and 15.10,
+[Fedora](#fedora) 22-23 and [Debian](#debian) Jessie, Stretch and Sid.
 The Nuvola Player developer has tested installation and functionality in clean virtualized instances of these distributions and can assure reasonable user support in case of problems.